 Vancouver’s Botanical Garden, VanDusen, shines through the winter darkness in December with its magnificent Festival of Lights.
 The wonderland is draped with over one million lights over the 15 acres of garden.
 This is Vancouver’s longest-running winter attraction, and previous years have attracted over 100,000 visitors.
 The dancing light show is a must-see.
 The performance lasts around eight minutes and replays every hour during the festival.
 Other places to enjoy the Christmas light displays in Vancouver include the Canyon Lights at Capilano Suspension Bridge, Bright Nights at Stanley Park, Lafarge Winter Lights, the city’s Christmas tree lights, and the Vancouver Parade of Carol Ships.

 7. Salerno, Italy

-The festival of Luci D’Artista fills the Medieval town of Salerno with spectacular light installations and pulls in crowds from all over the world.
-Each year artists draw inspiration from a central theme and decorate the port town from top to bottom.
-Last year visitors were treated to light displays of a forest of trees, constellations, flying bears and jugglers, and a 60-meter high panoramic Ferris wheel.
+The festival of Luci D’Artista fills the Medieval town of Salerno with spectacular Christmas light installations and pulls in crowds from all over the world.
+Each year artists draw inspiration from a central theme and decorate the port town from top to bottom. in 2019, visitors were treated to light displays of a forest of trees, constellations, flying bears and jugglers, and a 60-meter high panoramic Ferris wheel.
 The Christmas markets are also famous, and impressive nativity sand sculptures pepper the beach.